 Intense Pulsed Light

 If you’re going to get technical, intense pulsed light, or IPL, isn’t a type of laser.
 But it is a light-based treatment that can offer results similar to a laser treatment.
 IPL involves targeting the treatment area with short pulses of light at a range of wavelengths.
-The pulses of light cause the darker area of skin, such as an age spot or spider vein, to heat up.
+The pulses of light cause the darker area of skin, such as an age spot, to heat up.

 The heat damages the area, so that the spot or vein ultimately disappears.
 In the case of dark spots, the dark skin cells usually flake off.
 In the case of veins, the damaged vein is usually reabsorbed by the body.